 A whopping new estimate of the power of planting trees could rearrange to-do lists for fighting climate change.

-Planting trees on 0.9 billion hectares of land could trap about two-thirds the amount of carbon released by human activities since the start of the Industrial Revolution, a new study finds.
+Planting trees on 0.9 billion hectares of land could trap about two-thirds the amount of carbon in the atmosphere that’s come from human activities since the start of the Industrial Revolution, a new study finds.
 The planet has that much tree-friendly land available for use.
 Without knocking down cities or taking over farms or natural grasslands, reforested pieces could add up to new tree cover totaling just about the area of the United States, researchers report in the July 5 Science.

 The new calculation boosts tree planting to a top priority for gaining some time to fight climate change, says coauthor Tom Crowther, an ecologist at ETH Zurich.
 The study used satellite images to see how densely trees grow naturally in various ecosystems.
 Extrapolating from those images showed how much forest similar land could support.
 Plant a mix of native species, he urges.
 That will help preserve the birds, insects and other local creatures.